 Federal and state laws prohibit discrimination in employment on a variety of grounds.
 Title VII of the Civil Rights Act of 1964 bars discrimination on the bases of sex, race, color, religion and national origin.
 Other federal laws provide protection based on age, disability, and pregnancy.

-Speak with a Fairfax Employment Attorney Today
+Schedule a Free Case Review With A Fairfax Employment Attorney Today

 Workplace problems can be confusing and upsetting.
 In some instances, you may simply need guidance about the law or informal negotiation with the employer.
 In others, litigation before a court or government agency may be called for, and you may need support from a seasoned legal advocate ready to go to battle and see your case through to a positive result.